SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 Twilight whispers back, "I love you too."

-A calm serenity surrounds us as Twilight seemingly realizes the same understanding I just did.
+A calm serenity surrounds us as Twilight seemingly comes to the same understanding I just did.

 "I'm sorry I didn't just come and talk to you about my feelings, Twilight."